 I provide bar admission authorities and legal regulators with a strategic overview of how the legal world is changing, how the interests of the public are evolving, and where lawyer licensing can most effectively be placed on the lawyer formation continuum.

 I advise the regulators of legal services and governors of the legal profession on current trends and long-term strategies in this sector, with a particular emphasis on access to justice, regulatory reform, and lawyer licensing and competence.

 I provide counsel and direction to the leaders and managers of law firms and legal organizations attempting to navigate unprecedented upheaval in the legal market, with an emphasis on re-examining their purpose, culture, and business models.

-I deliver keynote addresses to law firm retreats and legal organization conferences.
-My presentations help law firm leaders alert their lawyers to radical changes in the market for legal services and to begin the process of re-engineering their law practices to become more innovative and responsive to rapidly evolving client demands.
+I periodically deliver keynote addresses to law firm and legal organization retreats and conferences that alert attendees to radical changes in the legal sector and advise them how to re-engineer their businesses to be more innovative and responsive.

 In addition to nearly 500 posts at my Law21 blog, I write reports and white papers about lawyer formation, legal education, lawyer licensing and competence, legal trends, and lawyer regulation for legal businesses, regulators, and other organizations.